jorgeacostaupm/revisit/public/matrices/assets/encoding_descriptions/mark_size.md

-# THIRD KEY CONCEPT: Attribute Encoding
+# THIRD KEY CONCEPT: Encoding

 As you might notice, if the network grows it will be very difficult to read the values on a graph or on the presented adjacency matrices.
 We use a way of encoding mean and variation to visualize this kind of networks.